gentoo111/md_cv/index.md

 - English，Chinese, New Zealand full license

 ## Work Experience

 `2024.03 - Present`
-**Volunteer WordPress Developer/Administrator, The ACFB Fund, Canterbury, New Zealand**

-- Recently commenced a volunteer role focusing on the development and administration of WordPress sites for a non-profit organization dedicated to mental health services.
-- Initially tasked with understanding the existing WordPress infrastructure, including plugin management and content system.
-- Participating in preliminary discussions with the web development team to align on upcoming enhancements and web-focused features.
-- Attending in-person volunteer sessions to integrate into the team and comprehend the organization's digital strategy and objectives.

-`2024.03 - Present`
 **Volunteer, Recycle a Device (RAD) Club, Christchurch, Canterbury, New Zealand**